Xachman/simple-task-scheduler/README.md

 # Simple Task Scheduler

-A simple way of running multiple tasks in crons in order.
+A simple way of running multiple tasks in crons one after the other for a particular time.

 ## How to use